bkirkby/covid-sim-server/README.md

 2. scp the `covid-sim-server-1.0.0.tgz` file to your prepared server
 3. when your packed file is on your server, unpack the file with `tar -xvzf covid-sim-server-1.0.0.tgz`
 4. change into the "package" directory: `cd package`
-5. install the npm modules: `npm install`
+5. install the npm modules: `npm install --production`
 6. install the pm2 npm module: `npm install -g pm2`
 8. configure the server by creating a .env file
-  * you _must_ have a cert file with key and configure the .env with those values
-  * if you dont specify ports, the defaults for non-secure and secure servers will be 8081 and 8043 respectively.
+  * if you dont specify a port, the default will be 8081.
 9. start the server in the background and managed by pm2: `pm2 start ./index.js`